darkreader/darkreader/CONTRIBUTING.md

 <p align="center">Contributing to Dark Reader can be in a variety of ways.
 Here, you can learn more about it.
 Thank you in advance for reading this <code>CONTRIBUTING.md</code>.</p>

-## Sponsor!
+## Sponsor

 <a href="https://opencollective.com/darkreader/donate" target="_blank" rel="noreferrer noopener"> <img src="https://opencollective.com/darkreader/donate/button@2x.png?color=blue" width=300 /></a>

-Sponser the development of Dark Reader
+Sponsor the development of Dark Reader

 ## Translation

 [Improve or suggest](https://github.com/darkreader/darkreader/tree/master/src/_locales) a translation.
 See the list of [language codes](https://developer.chrome.com/webstore/i18n#localeTable) that we can support.

-## Add a already dark site
+## Adding a website that is already dark

-If a website is **already dark** and meets the requirement:
+If a website is **already dark** and meets the following requirements:
-- Regardless of system's preferred color-scheme has all pages dark by default.
+- All pages are dark by default regardless of the system's preferred color-scheme.
-- That aren't (CNAME) redirects, only add URL's that actually display the website.
+- The URL is the actual website address.
+(No CNAME or URL redirects)

 Then, you can **add it to the [dark-sites.config](https://github.com/darkreader/darkreader/blob/master/src/config/dark-sites.config) file**
 *(please, preserve the alphabetical order)*.

-## Fix a wrong inversion!
+## Fixing incorrect inversions

-If certain **parts** of a web page are **wrongly inverted or styled**, you can fix this by specifying appropriate [**CSS selectors**](https://developer.mozilla.org/docs/Web/CSS/CSS_Selectors) in **[dynamic-theme-fixes.config](https://github.com/darkreader/darkreader/blob/master/src/config/dynamic-theme-fixes.config)** (for Dynamic Theme mode) or **[inversion-fixes.config](https://github.com/darkreader/darkreader/blob/master/src/config/inversion-fixes.config)** (for Filter and Filter+ modes) *(__Please, preserve alphabetical order by URL, use short selectors, and preserve code style__)*
+If certain **parts** of a web page are **incorrectly inverted or styled**, you can fix this by specifying the appropriate [**CSS selectors**](https://developer.mozilla.org/docs/Web/CSS/CSS_Selectors) in
+**[dynamic-theme-fixes.config](https://github.com/darkreader/darkreader/blob/master/src/config/dynamic-theme-fixes.config)**
+(for Dynamic Theme mode)
+or **[inversion-fixes.config](https://github.com/darkreader/darkreader/blob/master/src/config/inversion-fixes.config)**
+(for Filter and Filter+ modes) *(__Please, preserve alphabetical order by URL, use short selectors, and preserve code style__)*.

 Below you can learn how to make a fix for the appropriate mode.

-## How to use the Dev Tools!
+## How to use the Dev Tools

 Dev Tools is designed to **fix minor issues** on a web page *(like dark icon on a dark background, removing a bright background, adding a white background to a transparent image, etc.)*.
 If the page looks partially dark and bright in **Dynamic mode**, it's considered a bug.
-For **Filter mode**, it is a common practice to invert already dark page parts.
+For **Filter mode**, it is a common practice to invert parts of the page that are already dark.

 - Open **Chrome Dev Tools** (`F12`) in Chrome or "Inspector" (`Ctrl+Shift+C`) in Firefox.
 - Click on **element picker** (top-left corner).
 It is enabled automatically in Firefox.
-- Pick a wrongly inverted element.
+- Pick an incorrectly inverted element.
 - Choose a **[selector](https://developer.mozilla.org/docs/Web/CSS/CSS_Selectors)** for that element or all similar elements (e.g. if element has `class="icon small"`, selector may look like `.icon`).
 - Click **Dark Reader icon**.
 - Click **Open developer tools** (at bottom of Dark Reader popup).